chaos-mesh/website/versioned_docs/version-2.6.7/simulate-jvm-application-chaos-in-physical-nodes.md

 ### Trigger faults by setting Byteman configuration files using the service mode

 You can set the fault rules according to the Byteman rule configuration.
 For more information about the Byteman rule configuration, refer to [byteman-rule-language](https://downloads.jboss.org/byteman/4.0.16/byteman-programmers-guide.html#the-byteman-rule-language).

+#### Example for triggering faults by setting Byteman configuration files using the service mode

 First, based on the specific Java program and referring to [the Byteman rule language](https://downloads.jboss.org/byteman/4.0.16/byteman-programmers-guide.html#the-byteman-rule-language), write a rule configuration file.
 For example: